-but which is rarely grasped in the hand of any except Amen.
-But how should the universe be represented by a mirror, and, if it be, why should the heavenly powers behold themselves reflected in it?
-Since Egypt gives only the symbol but affords no clue to the connection, and since that profound relation is not affected by the lapse of ages, let us hear the great master of mediæval philosophy.
+1 Another signification, that of a fisherman's knot, has of late been adopted by some authorities; but the shape of the knot differs essentially from that of the Ankh, the head of the latter being upinght upon the stem.
+And again, how should a fisherman's knot stand upright on the knees of the gods?
+And if it could, why should it? no clue to the connection, and since that profound relation is not affected by the lapse of ages, let us hear the great master of mediæval philosophy.
 According to the teaching of Aquinas, the universe exists in a twofold manner, first ideally in the mind of God, and secondly materially, externally to him, so that in creation the Almighty contemplates his own mind as in a mirror.
 As a dramatist, before he gives living expression to his characters, conceives in his own mind their forms, their countenances, their actions, passions, and conditions of life, with all the details of their environment, and as his work reflects the image of the author's mind, so in the theosophy of Egypt did the entire cosmos, embracing all space, all time, and all orders of created being, reflect a single thought in the mind of the Creator.
 Man himself, therefore, had a double or a counterpart in the divine idea, the sacred "type," the festival of which is celebrated in the Ritual, and which possessed such sanctity that the monarch himself is represented as sacrificing to his own "double."